StephanieGreenberg/BTHS-Cybersecurity-Club/'16-'17/Workshops/Week 1 - Intro to Linux/Activity: Learning Linux Commands.md

-### Go to [Webminal](http://www.webminal.org/), a website that allows you to practice Linux commands without needing a machine running Linux or VM.
+### Go to [Webminal](http://www.webminal.org/), a website that allows you to practice Linux commands without a machine running Linux or a VM.
 Create an account.